kempj/IFOS/README.md

 You can download the [**latest Release 2.0.3**](https://git.scc.kit.edu/GPIAG-Software/IFOS2D/tags/Release_2.0.3) or the current [**Beta-Version**](https://git.scc.kit.edu/GPIAG-Software/IFOS2D/tree/develop).

 To receive news and updates please [register](http://www.gpi.kit.edu/Software-FWI.php) on the e-mail list [IFOS@lists.kit.edu](http://www.gpi.kit.edu/Software-FWI.php).

-Please use this list also to ask questions or to report problems or bugs.
+Please use this list also to ask questions or to report problems or bugs!